tarwn/lessthandot-hugo/blogs/content/posts/2013-03-17-use-with-result-sets-to.md

 AdventureWorksDW2008R2 92.56 MB	DenisDenis	15	Mar 16 2013	Status=ONLINE.....
 100
 AdventureWorksDW2012  201.74 MB	DenisDenis	14	Mar 16 2013	Status=ONLINE.....
 110</pre>

-Let&#8217;s say we want to change the names of all the columns and also we want to make the column created return a datetime value.
+Let's say we want to change the names of all the columns and also we want to make the column created return a datetime value.
 You can of course dump the stored procedure output in a temporary table and select from that table.
 But in this case I think WITH RESULT SETS shows its value.
 Here is how we do this with sp_helpdb

 sql
 EXEC sp_helpdb